Recreation

 Movie Under the Stars

-Starting in Summer 2011, Port Orleans French Quarter began hosting three outdoor “Movie Under the Stars” screenings each week at 8:30pm on Weds, Fri and Sat.
-As from August 2011, this was extended to provide movies every night of the year and there is also now a similar offering over at Riverside.
+Starting in Summer 2011, Port Orleans French Quarter began hosting three outdoor “Movie Under the Stars” screenings each week, and from August 2011 this was extended to provide movies every night of the year and a similar offering was added over at Riverside.
+Currently movies are screened on Monday, Wednesday, Friday & Saturday at Riverside, but only on Friday & Saturday at French Quarter.

-The French Quarter movies are shown in Beignet Square — the turfed area between buildings 4, 5 and 6 — while Riverside guests need to head over to the courtyard in front of Oak Manor (building 90).
-Screenings generally start shortly after dusk, for example at 9pm in the peak summer months but much earlier during other seasons.
+The French Quarter movies are shown in Beignet Square — the turfed area between buildings 4, 5 and 6, while Riverside guests need to head over to the pool deck between Oak Manor and Parterre Place (buildings 90/95).
+Screenings generally start shortly after dusk, for example at 8:30pm in the peak summer months but much earlier during other seasons.
 For the current movie lists and screening times, please see the Recreation Activities Schedule page.

-As the movies are shown in the open air on grassy lawns, do bear in mind that they are somewhat weather dependent.
-Cast members are on-hand to provide plenty of pool towels for you to sit on, so there’s no need to bring towels or blankets from your room (if fact, they don’t allow it).
+As the movies are shown in the open air, please do bear in mind that they are somewhat weather dependent.
+Cast members are on-hand to provide plenty of pool towels for you to sit on, so there’s no need to bring towels or blankets from your room (in fact, they don’t allow it).

 ![]() Movie Night at Port Orleans French Quarter |